marijavella/sr-via-CNNs-and-tvtv/README.md

 ### Overview ###

 Super-resolution (SR) constructs a high-resolution (HR) image from a low-resolution (LR) image.
 Convolutional neural networks (CNNs) are currently the state-of-the-art technique for SR, but they fail to guarantee consistency between the LR and the HR images.
-Our method adds a post-processing step, based on solving an optimization problem (TV-TV minimization), that enforces consistency.
+Our method adds a post-processing step, which solves an optimization problem called TV-TV minimization, that enforces consistency.

 ### Proposed Method ###